High-density gas target at the LHCb experiment: The storage cell

 \subsection{Principle of operation}

 The storage cell technique, originally proposed by W. Haeberli (1925 - 2021) in 1965, was successfully demonstrated by his group at the University of Wisconsin in 1980~\cite{SC_1}.
-Since then, this method has been applied, mainly for polarized targets, in several experiments~\cite{SC_2, SC_3, SC_4}.
+Since then, this method has been applied, mainly for polarized targets, in several experiments~\cite{SC_2, SC_3, SC_4, PhysRevSTAB.18.020101, PhysRevSTAB.9.050101}.

-The storage cell consists of an open-ended tube positioned around the beamline, as schematically shown in Fig.~\ref{fig:sc}.
-Gas is injected at the center of the tube from where the molecules or atoms diffuse towards the extremities.
+The storage cell consists of an open-ended tube positioned around the beam path, as schematically shown in Fig.~\ref{fig:sc}.
+Gas is injected at the center of the tube from where the molecules or atoms diffuse towards both ends.
 This process allows to obtain a density up to 2 orders of magnitude higher with respect to direct injections into the \velo beam vacuum, for the same flow rate, and over a shorter length along the beamline.

 In a storage cell, the gas produces a triangular pressure profile with maximal density $\rho_0$ at the center and a target areal density $\theta = \rho_0 \cdot L/2$.
-At the typical densities used in the SMOG2 storage cell, gas diffusion occurs in the molecular flow regime, characterized by wall collisions and re-emissions following a cosine law.
+At the typical densities used in the SMOG2 storage cell, gas diffusion occurs in the molecular flow regime, where wall collisions dominate and re-emissions angles follow the Knudsen's cosine law~\cite{Knudsen}.
 The flow rate and the corresponding volume density can be determined through (i) the Analytic Method (AM) employing parameters such as geometry, molecular mass, and wall temperature as parameters, or with (ii) Numerical Simulations (Simu), such as the \textit{Molflow+} program~\cite{MolFlow} (see Sec.~\ref{sec:Molflow}).